doodeec/dcom-angular-dialog/README.md

 ###Supported Modal Options

-    - className
+    - className     {string}
         CSS class of the root dialog element
-    - controller
+    - controller    {Function/Object}
         controller function or object with scope definition to be used inside modal
-    - persistent
+    - persistent    {Boolean}
-        boolean value, defines if .close() method hides modal or removes it completely from DOM
+        defines if .close() method hides modal or removes it completely from DOM
-    - backdrop
+    - backdrop      {Boolean}
         when false, it disables closing of the dialog on backdrop click
+    - animate       {Boolean}
+        when false, modal is not animated when displaying (true by default)

 ###Credits